-4.3.2 Managing groups through the Workbench
+4.2.5 Managing groups through the Workbench

+This information only applies if built-in authentication is being used.
+If LDAP or AD is being used, the menus described here will be disabled.
 Access rights are granted to groups, not users, so a user has to be a member of one or more groups to get access to the data location.
 Here you can see how to add and remove groups, and next you will see how to add users to a group.